sranes/cmdbuild/README.md

 		a.
 Updated the file path to static path for RolePrivilege and RolePrivilegeAuthority
 		b.
 Updated groovy maven plugin to 2.1.1 (may not be necessary)

-	4. Remove reference to Alfresco Migrator as the source is missing from thedistribution
+	4. Remove reference to Alfresco Migrator as the source is missing from the distribution
 		a.
 Update cli\src\main\java\org\cmdbuild\utils\cli\commands\AlfrescoCommandRunner.java to remove reference to missing classes
+		b. update src/cli/pom.xml to remove reference to cmdbuild-utils-alfresco-migrator

 	5. Src/ui/pom.xml
 		a.
 Updated maven-war-plugin version to 3.3.1 (from 2.6)